modmail-dev/Modmail/README.md

 ## What is Modmail?

-Modmail is similar to Reddit's Modmail both in functionality and purpose.
+Modmail is similar to Reddit's Modmail, both in functionality and purpose.
 It serves as a shared inbox for server staff to communicate with their users in a seamless way.

 This bot is free for everyone and always will be.
 If you like this project and would like to show your appreciation, you can support us on **[Patreon](https://www.patreon.com/kyber)**, cool benefits included!

 ## How does it work?

-When a member sends a direct message to the bot, Modmail will create a channel or "thread" within an isolated category.
-All further DM messages will automatically relay to that channel, for any available staff can respond within the channel.
+When a member sends a direct message to the bot, Modmail will create a channel or "thread" into a designated category.
+All further DM messages will automatically relay to that channel; any available staff can respond within the channel.

-All threads are logged and you can view previous threads through their corresponding log link.
+Our Logviewer will save the threads so you can view previous threads through their corresponding log link.
 Here is an [**example**](https://logs.logviewer.tech/example).

 ## Features

 * **Highly Customisable:**
   * Bot activity, prefix, category, log channel, etc.
   * Command permission system.
-  * Interface elements (color, responses, reactions, etc).
+  * Interface elements (color, responses, reactions, etc.).
   * Snippets and *command aliases*.
   * Minimum duration for accounts to be created before allowed to contact Modmail (`account_age`).
-  * Minimum duration for members to be in the guild before allowed to contact Modmail (`guild_age`).
+  * Minimum length for members to be in the guild before allowed to contact Modmail (`guild_age`).

 * **Advanced Logging Functionality:**
   * When you close a thread, Modmail will generate a [log link](https://logs.logviewer.tech/example) and post it to your log channel.